Home / Money Scripts: Why You Spend, Save, or Avoid Money

 A financial therapist is trained to help you work through the emotional side of money, including the effects of past trauma, guilt, or avoidance.

-This step is crucial when deeper issues keep repeating despite surface-level changes.
+This step is crucial when unconscious money beliefs and subconscious beliefs keep repeating despite surface-level changes.

 To find financial therapists or counselors, you can browse organizations like the Financial Therapy Association for certified professionals who combine financial guidance with psychological support.